Difference Between Tax Evasion vs Tax Avoidance

 Let us discuss some of the major differences between Tax Evasion vs Tax Avoidance.

-- Tax Evasion is a known fraud of not paying the liable taxes while Tax Avoidance is a well-structured plan to identify methods to reduce the outflow towards tax payments
+- Tax Evasion is a known fraud of not paying the liable taxes, while Tax Avoidance is a well-structured plan to identify methods to reduce the outflow towards tax payments.

 For example, Individual Retirement Account (IRA) in the United States allows you to save money for your retirement in a tax-advantaged way.
 The earnings grow as tax-deferred until withdrawn.

-The Equity Linked Tax Saving Scheme, under Section 80C, in India is another example of tax saving on the total tax deduction which not only makes one avoid the huge amount of taxes but also encourages investments and returns.
+The Equity Linked Tax Saving Scheme, under Section 80C, in India is another example of tax saving on the total tax deduction, which not only makes one avoid the huge amount of taxes but also encourages investments and returns.
 It has a lock-in period of 3 years, which also means the taxpayer will have a good opportunity to earn returns from the market.

-For example, Carlos Ghosn, the ex- CEO of Nissan, has been arrested on allegations of false accounting details, under-reporting his earnings and misusing the company assets.
-Greg Kelly, who was a Nissan director and head of Human Resources was also arrested as he helped Ghosn structure complex deferred payment plans, which was never reported.
+For example, Carlos Ghosn, the ex- CEO of Nissan, has been arrested on allegations of false accounting details, under-reporting his earnings, and misusing the company assets.
+Greg Kelly, who was a Nissan director and head of Human Resources, was also arrested as he helped Ghosn structure complex deferred payment plans, which was never reported.
 This amount was approximately totaled to $80 million.

 - The accountants or any party involved in producing false returns for the taxpayer is also subject to prosecution but not to pay their clients’ taxes.

 In the case of tax avoidance, the accountants are known to plan well for those informed taxpayers who look for legal methods to reduce the amount of taxes towards their business or income earned.
-They provide you help by imparting knowledge on the probable legal methods to reduce your income outflow to the possible limit.
+They provide you with help by imparting knowledge on the probable legal methods to reduce your income outflow to the possible limit.

-- Tax Evasion leads to encouragement of black money and other black market transactions owing to practices like manipulation of books, overstating expenses to reduce the taxable income among others.
+- Tax Evasion leads to the encouragement of black money and other black market transactions owing to practices like manipulation of books, overstating expenses to reduce the taxable income, among others.
 On the other hand, Tax Avoidance encourages informed taxpayers, who would invest money into instruments like Retirement funds.
 This would mean not only reducing their tax liability but the usage of taxes by another Government body for the betterment of services.

 - There are 3 things to confirm a Tax Evasion – attempt, intent, and willingness.
 When the taxpayer attempts the hoax, it depicts the intent by doing things like understating the income etc. This consequently establishes the willfulness it has of doing something wrong or illegal in this case.